 Reducing the risk of heart disease depends upon identifying your risk factors and then taking remedial action.
 Our screening and blood pressure check programmes have exactly these goals in mind.
 The full screening looks at a range of risk factors and consists of a comprehensive questionnaire, electrocardiogram, breathing tests, blood pressure, height and weight measurements, together with a number of readings taken from a single blood sample which includes cholesterol and diabetes screening.

 The results can be analysed and an assessment of relative risk for any one individual can be made from specific analysis tables.
-Each screening takes approximately 30 minutes and volunteers are asked to fast from 10 o'clock in the evening for their cholesterol blood test the next day.
+Each screening takes approximately 30 minutes.

 Screened volunteers are advised of the results, and any improvements they may make to their diet or lifestyle.
 Our Medical Director examines each screening report, a copy of which is forwarded to the volunteer's own doctor.
 If there are any significantly abnormal results on the screening, the volunteer is advised to visit their doctor.